 On slot 1 normally single digit, double digit and triple digit talkgroups are standard.
 Slot 1 should normally contain international, national and language based talkgroups.
 But this is not always the case.
 Check your repeater’s home page.

 On slot 2 are generally found the 4 digit talkgroups like UK calling 2350 and chat groups 2351-4.
 If needed talkgroup 9 can be used to make reflector calls to other reflectors, but it is superfluous to connect to 4400 reflector as this corresponds to talkgroup 2350 already available in an open unrestricted repeater.
 Again check your repeater’s home page.

 This means 2350-2354 are either dynamic or fixed (static) on slot 2.
 80,81,90,91,235 etc are dynamic or fixed (static) on Slot 1.

 There is also a way whereby a sysop can partially block unwanted talkgroups from being accessed, and that is by using the whitelist command.
 By listing acceptable talkgroups in each slot, he effectively removes the unwanted talkgroups from the repeater, but this does not prevent their associated reflectors being accessed should the need arise.
 I have deliberately excluded how this is achieved, unless a sysop asks for it.
-It should not be applied lightly.
+It should not be applied.
+It is not socially acceptable.

 By removing this command, the repeater reverts to fully open as standard.
 There are methods to do this in pi-star but does not appear to be well documented.

-In Summary then if you have a UK BrandMeister repeater that you would like to populate to the best advantage, This is my recommend.
+In Summary then if you have a UK BrandMeister repeater that you would like to populate to the best advantage, This is my recommend for a codeplug.

 For Slot 1 TG9, TG80,TG81,TG90,TG91 and TG235 in other words National and International.